 Darling Harbour

 Described as one of the most beautiful harbour by Arthur Phillip in 1788, Darling Harbour has kept all its beauty.
 There are many activities to do there.
-You can also enjoy free fireworks every Saturday nights!
+You can also enjoy free fireworks every Saturday night!

 Sea Life Sydney Aquarium